nodejs/node/doc/api/cli.md

 Follows [ECMAScript module][] resolution rules.
-Use [`--require`][] to load a [CommonJS module][]. modules preloaded with `--require` will run before modules preloaded with `--import`
+Use [`--require`][] to load a [CommonJS module][].
+Modules preloaded with `--require` will run before modules preloaded with `--import`.

 ### `--input-type=type`